Galloway: Cattle trade

 Galloway's agricultural economy was indirectly affected by the 17th-century Plantation of Ulster.
 Peasants in Galloway had, dating back to the Middle Ages, traditionally practiced a mixture of dairy-focused pastoral transhumance and intensive agriculture, with pockets of arable land being intensively cultivated by some peasants, while others migrated between upland and lowland pastures with their herds.
 Landowners such as Sir John Murray, the earl of Annandale, received large land grants in Ulster which were only suitable for pasture.
 In order for their tenants in Ireland to pay rent, an export market had to be created, which was soon sanctioned by the Scottish Privy Council, for Irish cattle to be exported to England via Galloway.
 Some landowners used the cattle trade in the 17th century as a way to grow their landholdings, as the system of a large number of small landholders began to consolidate into larger estates.
 The Irish cattle trade increased until up to 10,000 head of cattle per year were being exported through this route in the year 1667.
 It was in this year that the importation of Irish cattle to England was banned.
 However, the importation of Scottish cattle was not banned; this created a new opportunity for Galloway landowners to profit from illicit Irish cattle.
 By this time, a number of prominent individuals associated with the Stuart monarchy held lands in both Galloway and in Ulster, facilitating the illicit trade, which "may have been tolerated for political reasons".
 Many of these landowners were also Episcopalians.

 Galwegian Gaelic seems to have lasted longer than Gaelic in other parts of Lowland Scotland, and Margaret McMurray (d.
 1760) of Carrick (outside modern Galloway) appears to have been the last recorded speaker.

 Modern history

-In modern times, Stranraer was a major ferry port, but the company have now moved to Cairnryan.
+In modern times, Stranraer was a major ferry port for Stena Line, but the company have now moved to Cairnryan.